-Dan Kay: [00:41:42] So maybe I'll, uh, I'll turn this back to the Southwest CASC.
-Um, In my, in my view that the interactions with ecologists and so forth, which comes with [00:42:00] land management kinds of perspectives is a really important ingredient in the West.
+Dan Cayan: [00:41:42] So maybe I'll, uh, I'll turn this back to the Southwest CASC.
+Um, In my, in my view the interactions with ecologists and so forth, which comes with [00:42:00] land management kinds of perspectives is a really important ingredient in the West.
 And the Southwest CASC is one of our primary avenues to that discipline.
-A project that, um, we are involved with, with, um, CASC members from the Desert Research Institute that would be Tamra Wall and Tim Brown.

-And also, um, exterior, uh, collaborators with CASC in this case, John Keely from Sequoia Kings National Park and Alex Sifford, um, who has now a private industry affiliation as well as with a conservation group.
+A project that, um, we are involved with, with, um, CASC members from the Desert Research Institute that would be Tamara Wall and Tim Brown, and also, um, exterior, uh, collaborators with CASC in this case, John Keeley from Sequoia Kings National Park and Alex Sifford, um, who has now a private industry affiliation as well as with a conservation group.
 [00:43:00] Um, John and Alex in particular are wildfire ecologists.
 And the project that we're working on is aimed at, um, sort of better understanding the fingerprint of weather and climate on wildfires, large wildfires, uh, such as the Thomas fire, which was one that Sasha mentioned.

 At its time, the largest wildfire in California history.
 But, um, sorta conversely, uh, we're not only interested in conditions that breed and spread wildfires, but also conditions that, um, that quell and, uh, And reduce [00:44:00] wildfire activity.
 And of course, atmospheric rivers play into that.
-Um, there they're critical elements in our economies and ecosystems and, um, they're a lot of fun to think about and study.
+Um, they're critical elements in our economies and ecosystems and, um, they're a lot of fun to think about and study.

 So that's gonna, I think, occupy us in the coming years as we untangle, uh, these influences not only from short term, but from longer term changes, we talked about the fact that there may be this regime change, where the shoulder seasons in particular are going to become somewhat leaner in terms of their precipitation delivery.